rumpelsepp/blog/content/blog/2020-09-12T00:37:09+02:00-an-answer-to-rewritten-in-rust.md

 All these tools have in common that they have a stable interface for *scripting*[^3].
 These interfaces might or might not be optimized for modern usage, such as the availability of structured data, for instance JSON.
 But they are well known and consequently there is tons of high quality documentation and resources available.

-[^2]: I mostly use Arch Linux, a bit Debian, and from time to time FreeBSD.
-      I might even enforce POSIX variants of these tools, but it was not neccessary in the past.
-      Here is a good reference about how to **not** publish software: https://drewdevault.com/2019/12/09/Developers-shouldnt-distribute.html
-[^3]: git is a good example, since they provide `--porcelain` flags for some commands to ensure their output will never change its structure.

 If I ever accept a new tool for my automated profile, it MUST meet my requirements of availability and stability.
 I consider a tool as stable if it hadn't broken my scripts in the past; preferably the behaviour of the tool is standardized by e.g. POSIX.